Oluwatobi-Mustapha/aws-three-tier-architecture-terraform/README.md

-# aws-three-tier-architecture-terraform
-Production-ready AWS 3-Tier Architecture (VPC, ALB, ASG, RDS) deployed with Terraform.
+# AWS Three-Tier Architecture with Terraform

+This project automates the deployment of a production-ready 3-tier architecture on AWS using Terraform.
+It includes a VPC, public and private subnets, an Application Load Balancer, an Auto Scaling Group, and an RDS database.